Simpanan Shariah Savings Option

 Are the members required to notify their employers if they have registered for Simpanan Shariah?

-No, employers are only required to complete Form A as per current process and no additional forms or changes are required from employers.
+No. Employers are not required to make separate contribution payments for employees who elect Simpanan Shariah.
+Employers only need to complete Form A as per the current process, and no additional forms or changes are required.

 Are there any new rules and regulations that employers need to comply with if their employees wish to elect Simpanan Shariah?